nextcloud/all-in-one/readme.md

     - `nextcloud/all-in-one:latest` This is the docker container image that is used.
     - Further options can be set using environment variables, for example `-e NEXTCLOUD_DATADIR="/mnt/ncdata"` (This is an example for Linux.
 See [this](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) for other OS' and for an explanation of what this value does.
 This specific one needs to be specified upon the first startup if you want to change it to a specific path instead of the default Docker volume).
 To see explanations and examples for further variables (like changing the location of Nextcloud's datadir or mounting some locations as external storage into the Nextcloud container), read through this readme and look at the docker-compose file: https://github.com/nextcloud/all-in-one/blob/main/docker-compose.yml
     </details>

+    Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
+See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 3. After the initial startup, you should be able to open the Nextcloud AIO Interface now on port 8080 of this server.<br>
 E.g. `https://ip.address.of.this.server:8080`<br><br>